Sahithi1010/portfolio/README.md

 ![image](https://github.com/user-attachments/assets/68e92afa-18bb-4819-a22a-07dd3d499198)

-### Estimation of maternal mortality rate using regression techniques
+### 3.Estimation of maternal mortality rate using regression techniques

 I worked on a project that used data science to tackle a really important issue: maternal mortality.
 We built a mathematical model to predict Maternal Mortality Rates based on various health and social factors.